alpaka-group/alpaka/doc/Abstraction.md

 The only possible usage of vectorization is one where we create a kernel-thread for e.g. each 4th thread in a block but do not loop over the 4 threads ourself but rely on the user to implement loops that can be vectorized safely.

+### Memory Hierarchy

+#### Global Memory

+The global memory can be accessed from every thread executing on an accelerator.
+This is typically the largest but also the slowest memory available.

+#### Shared Memory

+Each block has its own shared memory.
+This memory can only be accessed by threads within the same block and gets discarded after the complete block finished its calculation.
+This memory is typically very fast but also very small.
+Sharing has to be done explicitly.
+No variables are shared between kernels by default.

+#### Registers

+This memory is local to each thread.
+All variables with default scope defined inside a kernel are automatically saved in registers and not shared automatically.

+**TODO**: Constant Memory, Texture Memory?

 Mapping *Redundant Hierarchical Parallelism* onto Hardware
 --------------------------------------------------------